QuickFastly/Nova-Regna/Characters/Incarnations & Gods/Minerva.md

 She is very small and kind of frail, and usually looks kind of unkempt, only made worse by her tendency to wear clothes several sizes too big.

+> [!example]- A note about this character
+> Minerva is a holdover from an earlier attempt at worldbuilding that was thrown away in the process of creating my album, Towers.
+Her entire origin story is effectively gone, and that’s fine, I like the idea of a goddess existing without explanation, but because of that and the fact that I’ve been focusing on pretty much anything else, she remains unused and undeveloped.
+All I know for certain is I want to involve her in something in the future.

 -----
 > [!cite] Author info
 > **Kit** - *(AKA Kerosyn, or QuickFastly)*\